chaoss/wg-dei/focus-areas/project-and-community/README.md

 [Issue Tracker](issue-tracker.md) | How well a project issue tracker setup to invite new contributors, skilled contributors, non-technical contributors.
 (Criteria TBD)
 [Issue Label Inclusivity](issue-label-inclusivity.md) | How well are project issues labeled to invite new contributors, skilled contributors, non-code contributors, and other types of contributors?
 [Communication Channels](channels.md) | How welcoming, responsive, respectful are interactions even on hot topics of debate?
 What is the diversity of voices speaking/being heard?
+[Project Burnout](project-burnout.md) | How is project burnout identified and managed within an open source project?
 [Response Times & Quality](response-time-quality.md) | How quickly and well do we respond to suggestions, PRS, questions (Note: dependent on quality of PR, questions needs factored in)?
 [Sentiment](sentiment.md) | What is the sentiment within external communication channels regarding our own press releases and within our internal communication channels, e.g., mail lists or IRC?